secretstartups/handbook/internships/index.html.md

     - Complete a Skill Gap Analysis with their engineering manager
     - Learn team specific processes
 1. Weeks 2-15: Remote internship
-    - An intern's daily schedule will generally reflect [how GitLab team members work](/company/culture/all-remote/getting-started/), which is to say we will not impose a rigid schedule.
+    - An intern's daily schedule will generally reflect [how GitLab team members work](/company/culture/all-remote/getting-started/), which is to say, we will not impose a rigid schedule.
     - Interns will be encouraged to favor [async communication](/company/culture/all-remote/management/#asynchronous) and to [set their own work schedule](/handbook/values/#measure-results-not-hours).
     - Mentors and program coordinators will provide coaching if an intern needs help in adjusting to remote work.
     - Interns will participate in the following pre-determined activities